garyl2203/Project-Image-Classifier/README.md

 # Project-Image-Classifier
-In this project I train an image classifier to recognize different species of flowers
+In this project I train an image classifier to recognize different species of flowers.
+This is the second project for my Introduction to Machine Learning with Tensorflow.